-I started this blog as a way to do two of my favorite things: write and talk about training.
-I’ve had some memorable experiences and got to listen to and meet some of the best the strength and conditioning field has to offer in my short time as a trainer.
-This blog gives me a chance to share those experiences and take you through my journey in this industry.
+I started this website as a way to do two of my favorite things: write and talk about training.
+I’ve been fortunate enough to have some memorable experiences in the field and got to meet and listen to the best of the best in this field.
+This site gives me the chance to share those experiences along with other things I’ve learned.

 Before personal training, I was as a sports writer for six years.
 I was the statewide football, girls basketball and boys lacrosse writer the Newark Star-Ledger, covered Rutgers football, men’s basketball and recruiting for Scout.com and high school sports for the Home News Tribune.
 I’ve published training articles for elitefts.com, trainssi.com and the Athletes’ Acceleration newsletter.